Nuclear Radiation and Health Effects

 These are helium nuclei consisting of two protons and two neutrons and are emitted from naturally-occurring heavy elements such as uranium and radium, as well as from some man-made transuranic elements.
 They are intensely ionizing but cannot penetrate the skin, so are dangerous only if emitted inside the body.

 These are high-energy beams much the same as X-rays.
-They are emitted in many radioactive decays and are very penetrating, so require more substantial shielding.
+They are emitted in many radioactive decays and may be very penetrating, so require more substantial shielding.
 Gamma rays are the main hazard to people dealing with sealed radioactive materials used, for example, in industrial gauges and radiotherapy machines.
 Radiation dose badges are worn by workers in exposed situations to detect them and hence monitor exposure.
 All of us receive about 0.5-1 mSv per year of gamma radiation from cosmic rays and from rocks, and in some places, much more.
 Gamma activity in a substance (e.g. rock) can be measured with a scintillometer or Geiger counter.

 X-rays are also ionizing radiation, virtually identical to gamma rays, but not nuclear in origin.
+(However the effect of this radiation does not depend on its origin but on its energy.)

 Cosmic radiation consists of very energetic particles, mostly protons, which bombard the Earth from outer space.

-Neutrons are mostly released by nuclear fission (the splitting of atoms in a nuclear reactor), and hence are seldom encountered outside the core of a nuclear reactor.
-Thus they are not normally a problem outside nuclear plants.
+Neutrons are particles mostly released by nuclear fission (the splitting of atoms in a nuclear reactor), and hence are seldom encountered outside the core of a nuclear reactor.* Thus they are not normally a problem outside nuclear plants.
 Fast neutrons can be very destructive to human tissue.

 Units of radiation and radioactivity